eLDoherty/artacore/README.md

 # artacore
-Artacode is a simple and intuitive Content Management System (CMS) built with Next.js and TypeScript.
+Artacore is a simple and intuitive Content Management System (CMS) built with Next.js and TypeScript.